GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Comparing MAF and CNF

 \subsection{Multi-Model Classifier Test: \enbid{} vs. MAF vs. CNF}

-Next, we consider all the upsamplers discussed in this paper: \enbid{}, MAF, and CNF, to demonstrate the comparison of multiple upsamplers all at once by our multi-model classifier test.
+Next, we consider all the upsamplers discussed in this paper -- \enbid{}, MAF, and CNF -- to demonstrate the comparison of multiple upsamplers all at once by our multi-model classifier test.

-The classifier output distribution is shown in \Fig{fig:classifier_enbid_maf_cnf}, and we can see all the results we have found from \enbid{} vs. CNF and MAF vs. CNF classifier tests.
-First of all, we can see that the \enbid{} distribution is clearly separated from those of MAF, CNF, and reference dataset, which indicates that \enbid{} is not performing well compared to the other upsamplers.
-The other histograms are lying on top of each other because both MAF and CNF are high-performing density estimators.
-The upsampler generating a distribution closer to that of the reference dataset is CNF, indicating that CNF is better performing than the others.
+The classifier output distribution is shown in \Fig{fig:classifier_enbid_maf_cnf}, and we can see the same results we have found from \enbid{} vs. CNF and MAF vs. CNF classifier tests.
+First of all, the \enbid{} distribution is clearly different from those of MAF, CNF, and reference dataset, which indicates that \enbid{} is less accurate than the other upsamplers.
+The MAF and CNF distributions closely align with the reference dataset, indicating their high accuracy as both models are free from the smoothing bias inherent in kernel density estimations.
+Among them, CNF distribution is closest to the reference dataset, suggesting CNF is the most accurate among the upsamplers.

 The log-posteriors are listed in the third column of \Tab{table:log_posterior_all}.
-The log-posterior of \enbid{}, MAF, and CNF is $-6.89$, $-0.890$, and $-0.882$, respectively.
-Since CNF shows the largest score value, this multi-model classifier test concludes that CNF is the best upsampler among those three.
+The log-posterior of \enbid{}, MAF, and CNF is $-1.133 \pm 0.004$, $-1.104 \pm 0.003$, and $-1.090 \pm 0.003$, respectively.
+Since the log-posterior of CNF is highest, this multi-model classifier test quantitatively concludes that CNF is the best upsampler among those three.